 The Complete Guide To Surfing Bali’s East Coast

-The East Coast of Bali, distinct from the more developed West coast and the Bukit region, offers a unique surfing experience with its picturesque landscapes, rice fields, and views of Mt.
-Agung.
+The East Coast of Bali, distinct from the more developed West Coast and the Bukit region, offers a unique surfing experience with its picturesque landscapes, rice fields, and views of Mount Agung.
 Navigating this region demands local knowledge, patience, and effort.
-The world-class surf, including the renowned Keramas, plus a collection of underrated right point breaks, and excellent reef breaks, makes it more than worthwhile.
+The world-class surf, including renowned Keramas, plus a collection of underrated right point breaks and excellent reef breaks, makes it more than worthwhile.

-As you travel along the Indonesian highway past Sanur, the transition from the white sand beaches to volcanic black sand becomes apparent.
-Vast rice fields dominate the landscape on the journey eastward towards the revered Mt.
-Agung.
-The deep channel between Bali and Lombok directs surf towards the breaks dotting the coastline, creating powerful waves reminiscent of Hawaii’s north shore.
+As you travel along the Indonesian highway past Sanur, the (artificial) transition from white-sand beaches to volcanic black sand becomes apparent.
+Vast rice fields dominate the landscape on the journey eastward towards the revered Mount Agung.
+The deep channel between Bali and Nusa Penida directs surf towards the breaks dotting the coastline, creating powerful waves reminiscent of Hawaii’s North Shore.
 Many breaks are still accessed via small paved roads primarily used by farmers, providing glimpses of local life, such as duck farmers guiding their flocks.
+This slow, relaxed pace of life is changing now, and like the rest of Bali, the area is undergoing rapid development.

 Known for its thumping, chocolate-coloured waves breaking over sharp reefs, the surf breaks on the East Coast demand careful consideration.
 Unlike many breaks in Bali, these can be fickle and, under the wrong conditions, treacherous.
 Armed with accurate information and a spirit of exploration, the East Coast beckons.

-The East Coast of Bali is known for its wet season surf breaks..
+The East Coast of Bali is known for its wet-season surf breaks.
 Contrary to common belief, some East Coast breaks are surfable year-round.
-However, southeast trade winds affect the quality of the surf from May to September, making these breaks surfable only in the mornings.
-From October to April, favourable wet season winds can persist throughout the day.
-In the wet season (November to March) the winds are predominantly from the SouthWest or West.
-SouthWest is cross-offshore or side-shore, while a West wind is perfectly offshore for most breaks in the region.
-The more northerly breaks like Keramas benefit from a cold offshore wind blowing from high mountains in the interior most mornings, enhancing the wave quality.
-The breaks along this stretch of coastline are excellent reasons why Bali is a great place to visit during the wet season.
+However, south-east trade winds affect the quality of the surf from May to September, making these breaks surfable only in the mornings.
+From October to April, favourable wet-season winds can persist throughout the day.
+In the wet season (November to March) the winds are predominantly from the south-west or west; south-west is side-shore, while a west wind is perfectly offshore for most breaks in the region.
+The more northerly breaks like Keramas and Klotok benefit from a cold offshore wind blowing from the high mountains in the interior most mornings, enhancing wave quality.
+The breaks along this stretch of coastline are excellent reasons Bali is a great place to visit during the wet season.

 Ketewel

 Ketewel is a long right-hander that breaks over a sharp and shallow reef in front of a river mouth.
-The higher tide the better for this wave given its shallow nature.
+The higher the tide, the better for this wave, given its shallow nature.
 If the swell is over head-high or the tide is below two metres, this is an advanced surfers’ only wave.
-This wave is less crowded, partly due to the very shallow section near the end of the wave.
-Usually, the wave is fast, sucky, and hollow, which means it will break your board and send you bouncing off the reef if you are not careful.
+It is less crowded, partly due to the very shallow section near the end of the wave.
+Usually the wave is fast, sucky, and hollow, which means it will break your board and send you bouncing off the reef if you are not careful.
 When under head-high or with over two metres of tide, the wave becomes rippable with fun turn sections, suitable for intermediate surfers.
-During the wet season, this wave features windless mornings but often turns side shore by late morning.
-During the dry season, this wave is usually onshore from dawn to dusk.
+During the wet season, this wave features windless mornings but often turns side-shore by late morning, and during the dry season it is usually onshore from dawn to dusk.

 On a big day, you can walk to the river mouth after Pura Rangkan temple for an easier beach break surf.
-On big days with low tide mornings, Pantai Purnama, just up the road, offers intense slabs/barrels for rippers only.
+On big days with low-tide mornings, Pantai Purnama, just up the road, offers intense slabs and barrels for rippers only.
 This is the best place for uncrowded barrels under the right conditions.

 KFC’s is the easiest wave in the area and the most intermediate-friendly.
-It is also a long right-hander on a high tide.
-This is the least crowded break in the area as it lives under the shadow of Keramas.
+It is also a long right-hander on a high tide, and the least crowded break in the area, as it lives under the shadow of Keramas.

-The next break up the road from Keramas is Carparks.
+The next break up the road to the north is Carparks.
 This break is known as a short, fast, and powerful right-hander for airs and big turns.
-This is a shallow wave but the reef features more seaweed so it is less sharp than the reef at other locations.
+It is a shallow wave, but the reef features more seaweed, so it is less sharp than the reef at other locations.

-Just up the road is Keramas.
-This is one of the most famous waves in Bali, known for being featured in hi-fi surf flicks and as a stop on the pro tour.
+Just up the road is Keramas, one of the most famous waves in Bali, known for being featured in hi-fi surf flicks and as a stop on the pro tour.
 Many consider this to be the best wave in Bali.
-The speed, power, and perfection of this wave results in everyone doing better turns and bigger airs (for the rippers).
-It is an incredibly fun wave but you will get slammed on the reef if not careful of the end section before the wave fizzles into deep water.
-This is a high-performance barreling wave that gets very heavy when big.
-It holds up to a massive swell just as perfectly as a small swell.
-This wave is very crowded with top surfers making it very difficult to get a set wave.
+The speed, power, and perfection of this wave result in everyone doing better turns and bigger airs (for the rippers).
+It is an incredibly fun wave, but you will get slammed on the reef if you are not careful of the end section before the wave fizzles into deep water.
+This is a high-performance barrelling wave that gets very heavy when big, and it holds up to a massive swell just as perfectly as a small swell.
+It is very crowded with top surfers, making it difficult to get a set wave.
 There is also a short left that works on a small swell and a high tide.
-Intermediate surfers can surf this wave when smaller but will have to wait for one to slip past the pack of top locals and travelling rippers.
+Intermediate surfers can surf this wave when smaller, but will have to wait for one to slip past the pack of top locals and travelling shredders.

 Masceti

 Pantai Masceti serves as a primary training ground for local youngsters improving their shortboard skills.
-If under head-high, you can find some OK left and rights, but the wave is much lower quality than other waves in the area.
-This wave is best on a mid to high tide and a small swell.
-It features the same wind patterns as Keramas.
+If under head-high, you can find some OK lefts and rights, but the wave is much lower quality than other waves in the area.
+This wave is best on a mid to high tide and a small swell, and features the same wind patterns as Keramas.

 Cucukan

-Cucukan is a good small wave location that breaks in a small bend in the coastline.
-This is a very rippable wave when head-high and under.
-This is a medium-length wave, which features fun turn sections and the occasional barrel.
-This is a high tide only break thanks to a sharp reef and a shallow end section.
-This is a great wave for intermediate and up surfers, just be careful not to surf when the tide is not high enough.
+Cucukan is a good small-wave location that breaks in a small bend in the coastline.
+This is a very rippable wave when head-high and under, a medium-length wave with fun turn sections and the occasional barrel.
+It is a high-tide-only break, thanks to a sharp reef and a shallow end section.
+This is a great wave for intermediate and up surfers; just be careful not to surf when the tide is not high enough.

 The wave that breaks just before Cucukan is called Cucukan Uppers.
 This is the heaviest slab in Bali, making it for pros and rippers only.
 It is short and heavy with not much of an exit before running to dry reef.
-This wave will break your board and send you to the hospital, so best to leave it to the pros.
+This wave will break your board and send you to hospital, so it is best left to the pros.

 Klotok

-Klotok is an excellent rock-bottomed right-hand point break wave that features long rides with an easy takeoff followed by a plethora of turn and barrel sections.
-This is the most intermediate-friendly wave in the area but is still breaks with that thumping East Coast power the region is famous for.
+Klotok is an excellent rock-bottomed right-hand point break that features long rides with an easy take-off followed by a plethora of turn and barrel sections.
+This is the most intermediate-friendly wave in the area, but it still breaks with that thumping East Coast power the region is famous for.
 Similar to Keramas, it holds a very large swell and is surfable from small to big.
-This wave is farther from tourist accommodation and facilities so it is sometimes less crowded than other breaks.
-This break needs a low to mid tide to work properly.
-When the tide gets too high the wave is degraded by backwash from the waves bouncing off the walking path.
-Wet season mornings are often dead calm until late morning, after which, the wind becomes side shore.
-The dry season is windy side shore or onshore all day.
+This wave is farther from tourist accommodation and facilities, so it is sometimes less crowded than other breaks, though more and more surf camps from Canggu are beginning to bring guests here.
+This break needs a low to mid tide to work properly; when the tide gets too high, the wave is degraded by backwash bouncing off the walking path.
+Wet-season mornings are often dead calm until late morning, after which the wind becomes side-shore, while the dry season is windy side-shore or onshore all day.

 On the other side of the wave at Klotok, there is a mellow beach break called Jumpai.
-This wave works on all tides and is better on a small swell.
-Above head-high, the wave becomes unorganized and closes out.
+This wave works on all tides and is better on a small swell; above head-high, it becomes unorganised and closes out.
 This is a good spot for beginner surfers in an area filled with challenging waves.
-The wave breaks over rocks and there is known to be Urchins present.
-Beware of the shore break if there is a decent swell running.
+The wave breaks over rocks and there are known to be urchins present, so beware of the shore break if there is a decent swell running.

-When the swell is maxing and Keramas and Klotok are closing out, there is a left that forms on the Eastern side of Padang Bai Harbor, opposite the ferry terminal.
-This is a sectiony reef break with a difficult takeoff.
-This wave is seldomly surfed due to the distance from the main tourist areas and the potential for polluted water from the 3rd world ferry system.
+When the swell is maxing and Keramas and Klotok are closing out, there is a left that forms on the north-eastern side of Padang Bai Harbour, opposite the ferry terminal.
+This is a sectiony reef break with a difficult take-off.
+This wave is seldom surfed, due to the distance from the main tourist areas and the potential for polluted water from the ferry system.

 Jasri